MolBIFFM/diana/README.md

     }
 ]
 ```
-The function to combine sizes of communities into a value compared to the
+The function used to combine community sizes in terms of nodes into the decisive
-community size threshold.
-The default setting is `"mean"`.
-Available settings
+value compared to the community size  threshold.
+The default setting is
-are `"mean"`, `"median"`, `"max"`, and `"min"`.
+`"mean"`.
+Available settings are `"mean"`, `"median"`, `"max"`, and `"min"`.

 ---